Why Does it Taste So Good? – Understanding the Terpene Flavor Wheel

 The sweet, woody and herbal aroma of Ocimene terpenes attracts many individuals.
 The terpene comes with many potential therapeutic benefits.
 Furthermore, it vaporizes at only 122 degrees Fahrenheit.

-Made famous in lavender, this floral terpene must reach 388 degrees Fahrenheit before it vaporizes.
+Made famous in lavender, linalool must reach 388 degrees Fahrenheit before it vaporizes.
 Individuals turn to it when they wish to enhance their mood or feel calmer.
 This is due in part to its anti inflammatory properties.

 How to Protect Terpenes

-Now you know the terpene flavor wheel and can use your knowledge to more deeply enjoy a huge range of CBD, CBG and CBN products.
-We hope you enjoy sharing both with friends.
+Now that you know more about cannabis terpenes and can use your knowledge to more deeply enjoy a huge range of CBD, CBG and CBN products.

 Disclaimer – Information is provided for educational purposes.
 It does not, and is not intended to, constitute legal advice or medical advice.
 We attempt to be accurate and up to date but the legality of cannabinoids and the science of cannabis is evolving.
 The author is neither a lawyer or a legal expert, nor a doctor or medical expert.
 You should check with your local authorities and medical providers before buying or using any products.